Louisville in the American Civil War: Louisville under threats of attack (1862–63)

 By early 1862, Louisville had 80,000 Union troops throughout the city.
 With so many troops, entrepreneurs set up gambling establishments along the north side of Jefferson from 4th to 5th Street, extending around the corner from 5th to Market, then continuing on the south side of Market back to 4th Street.
 Photography studios and military goods shops, such as Fletcher & Bennett on Main Street, catered to the Union officers and soldiers.
 Also capitalizing on the troops, brothels were quickly opened around the city.

 In January 1862, Union General George Thomas defeated Confederate General Felix Zollicoffer at the Battle of Mill Springs, Kentucky.
 In February 1862, Union General Ulysses Grant and Admiral Andrew Foote's gunboats captured Fort Henry and Fort Donelson on the Kentucky and Tennessee border.
 Confederate General Albert Sidney Johnston's defensive line in Kentucky crumbled rapidly.
-Johnston had no choice but to fall back to Nashville, Tennessee.
+Johnston had no choice but to fall back to Nashville.
 No defensive preparations had been made at Nashville, so Johnson continued to fall back to Corinth, Mississippi.

 Although the threat of invasion by Confederates subsided, Louisville remained a staging area for Union supplies and troops heading south.
 By May 1862, the steamboats arrived and departed at the wharf in Louisville with their cargoes.
 Military contractors in Louisville provided the Union army with two hundred head of cattle each day, and the pork packers provided thousands of hogs daily.
 Trains departed for the south along the L&N railroad.

 In July 1862, Confederate generals Braxton Bragg, commander of the Army of Mississippi, and Edmund Kirby Smith, commander of the Army of East Tennessee, planned an invasion of Kentucky.
 On August 13, Smith marched with 9,000 men out of Knoxville toward western Kentucky and arrived in Barbourville.
 On August 20, Smith announced that he would take Lexington.
 On August 28, Bragg's army moved west.
 At the Battle of Richmond, Kentucky, on August 30, Smith's Confederate forces defeated Union General William "Bull" Nelson's troops, capturing the entire force.
 This left Kentucky with no Union support.
 Nelson managed to escape back to Louisville.
 Smith marched into Lexington and sent a Confederate cavalry force to take Frankfort: Kentucky's capitol.

 Union General Don Carlos Buell's army withdrew from Alabama and headed back to Kentucky.
 Union General Henry Halleck, commander of all Union forces in the West, sent two divisions from General Ulysses Grant's army, stationed in Mississippi, to Buell.
 Confederate General John Hunt Morgan, of Lexington, Kentucky, managed to destroy the L&N railroad tunnel at Gallatin, Tennessee, cutting off all supplies to Buell's Union army.
 On September 5, Buell reached Murfreesboro, Tennessee, and headed for Nashville.
 On September 14, Bragg reached Glasgow, Kentucky.
 On that same day, Buell reached Bowling Green, Kentucky.